RESOLUTION 2019 – 12

 WHEREAS, a list of Conference Advance Specials would resource local churches, either in need of support for their programs and ministries, or local churches eager to extend their support of the mission of the church; and

-WHEREAS, practicality indicates a change in the time period covered by a list of conference advance special to as soon as possible after they are approved;
+WHEREAS, practicality indicates a change in the time period covered by a list of conference advance specials to as soon as possible after they are approved;

-THEREFORE, BE IT RESOLVED, that the following program and ministries of the annual conference having completed the appropriate applications, be designated as a list of Conference Advance Specials for the year July 1, 2018 through June 30, 2019.
+THEREFORE, BE IT RESOLVED, that the following programs and ministries of the annual conference having completed the appropriate applications, be designated as a list of Conference Advance Specials for the year July 1, 2019 through June 30, 2020.

 Applicant: Rev. Joseph F. DiPaolo